bug400/asm71/INSTALL.md

 the appropriate 32 or 64 bit version of the installer file and follow the instructions below.

-* Uninstall any previous installed version of ASM71 before installing a new version.
+* Uninstall any installed version of ASM71 before installing a new version.
 * A 32 bit version of ASM71 will not install on a 64 bit windows
 * You may choose a system-wide installation or an installation only for the current user.
 A system-wide installation requires administrator privileges.
 * You may choose to modify the PATH variable.
 This is not necessary if you call ASM71 from the "asm71 prompt" in the start menu.
-* It is recommended to uninstall ASM71 from the legacy "program and features" control panel.
+* It is recommended to uninstall ASM71 from the legacy "programs and features" control panel.
 Uninstalling from the "apps and features " control panel (Windows 10) requires to enter administrator credentials even for a local installation.

 macOS: